tpluscode/rdf-ns-builders/README.md

 Run the following command to generate builders package by providing the source package name and output directory.

 ```
-npm run rdf-ns-builders generate -p @my/vocabularies -o source/vocabularies
+npm run rdf-ns-builders generate -p @my/vocabularies -o source
 ```

-This will create a directory `source/vocabularies`, containing typescript modules for all vocabularies, similar to those from [src/vocabularies](src/vocabularies).
+This will create a directory `source`, containing typescript modules for all vocabularies, similar to those from [src](src/vocabularies).

 [rdfv]: https://github.com/zazuko/rdf-vocabularies
 [ns]: http://npm.im/@rdfjs/namespace